HallaSurvivor/Blog/_posts/2023-03-22-quick-model-cats-application.md

 other logicians again!) as well as a geometric group theory conference at UC Riverside.
 I'm going to have to split my time between the two conferences, since they perfectly overlap, but I really want to go to both.
-Thankfully Irvine and Riverside are only a trainride away!
+Thankfully Irvine and Riverside are only a 2 hour trainride apart!

 There's a paper of mine that's been literally written, and just needs some revision, since _august of last year_.
 I want to talk about it with